rhino-project/rhino-project/gems/rhino_core/guides/resources.md

 #### Rhino::Resource::ActiveRecordTree

 > A further extension of Rhino::Resource::ActiveRecordExtension that includes the ancestry gem and returns API responses in a heirarchal format

+#### Rhino::Resource::ActiveModelExtension

+> An Active Model resource implementation that exposes all attributes of the model and validations.
+Active Models must also implement the BackingStore interface

 ### Ownership